Daniel-Penaloza/WordyApp/README.md

-# README
+# TODOLIST

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Clean the input every time that a word is added to the wordylist.
+* Fix the problem with the word positioning.
+* Add the funcionality of categories for the words.
+* Install RSPEC for testing.
+* Add User funcionality without devise.

-* ...
+* Add validations.
+* Add a search bar in the td element of the table.
+* Apply Fixed position on the word div.
+* Search some options for everyword (IE: example of a sentence, example of audio).